Chin augmentation, or chin implant, is a minimally-invasive procedure

 Chin augmentation, or a chin implant, is a minimally invasive surgical procedure to improve the look of the chin by changing its shape.
 The procedure is primarily used to improve a receding or “weak” chin, creating a stronger and more balanced profile.

 You may be an ideal candidate for a chin augmentation procedure if you are interested in changing the look of chin.
 As with all medical procedures, excellent candidates are those in good overall health and who have informed, realistic expectations.
+We serve clients from Savannah, Hilton Head and surrounding areas.

 An initial consultation with Dr. Minton is the first step to any procedure.
 There he will discuss your health history and closely examine your chin to determine the precise changes to be made in order to meet your needs.